-Better sex – Part 4/4: How to enjoy sex with a man (for women)
+Better sex – Part 4/4: For Women: How to Enjoy Sex with a Man

-Many straight or bisexual men in a straight relationship complain about the following issue:
+Many straight or bisexual men in a straight relationship complain about the following:

 “I am afraid that my girlfriend/wife doesn’t enjoy sex the way I do.
-During, she usually seems quite disinterested which makes sex less and less fun for me, too.
+During the act, she usually seems quite disinterested which makes sex less and less fun for me, too.
 Afterwards, it is – almost always – me who has to initiate the next time, apparently she doesn’t miss it if it doesn’t happen.”

-Unfortunately, the woman often reacts destructively to this realization: She is disappointed that her guy cannot fulfil her expectations.
-Therefore she “lets the sex happen” passively, or pretends to have signals of lust or even an orgasm in order to “get it over with”.
-Secretly, of course, she will be angry about the guy and project her rage onto other activities of their relationship.
-The man must get along with their shared sexuality without information on the part of his woman, or with scraps of (often incorrect) knowledge from porn, which naturally guarantees a future of (more) bad sex.
+When she discovers that, she is usually disappointed that her guy cannot show her something exciting.
+Therefore she “lets him do his thing” passively, or pretends to have signals of lust or even an orgasm in order to “get it over with”.
+Secretly, of course, she will be angry and project this onto other activities of their relationship which also gives her the perfect outlet for her bad mood.
+Meanwhile, her man must get along without any information on her needs and desires, or with scraps of (often wildly incorrect) knowledge from porn, which naturally guarantees a future of (more) bad sex.

 As a woman you can leave this destructive spiral as follows:

 Begin with a thought experiment: Pick someone with whom you have or had sex repeatedly, choose a timespan (last week, a month, etc.), and think about the times you had sex.
 How did each of these times start?
 Who talked dirty, asked or touched whom?
 Since ambivalent communication produces a problem, only explicit approaches are valid.
 You can imagine the following: If a third person had been standing next to you, would they have noticed how you initiated the sex that followed?
 These are the ones to count.